2022 Miami RedHawks football team

 The 2022 Miami RedHawks football team represented Miami University as a member of the East Division of the Mid-American Conference (MAC) during the 2022 NCAA Division I FBS football season.
 They were led by ninth-year head coach Chuck Martin and played their home games at Yager Stadium in Oxford, Ohio.

-Previous season

-The RedHawks finished the 2021 season 7–6, 5–3 in MAC play to finish second in the East Division.
-They received an invitation to the Frisco Football Classic where they defeated North Texas 27–14.

 Preseason

 MAC media day

-The Mid-American Conference media day was held on July 26, 2022 at House of Blues in Cleveland, Ohio.
+The Mid-American Conference media day was held on July 26, 2022 at House of Blues in Cleveland.
 The RedHawks were predicted to finish in first place in the East Division in the Mid-American preseason poll.